White Belt, Yellow Belt, Green Belt, Black Belt:

-The Lean Certification Program (LCP) builds skills and creates pride from delivering impact.
-Students learn to uncover hidden potentials and systematically improve performance levels.
-By doing so, they not only strengthen their skills, but also create tangible benefits for their employer, while fostering a culture of continuous improvement.
+The Lean Certification Program (LCP) builds robust skills in Lean Six Sigma, creating pride from delivering impact.
+Students learn to uncover hidden potentials and systematically improve performance.
+By doing so, champions not only build skills, but also create tangible benefits from systematically reducing waste and variability.
+Trainees advance their skills in up to five steps: (1) No Belt «Ready», (2) White Belt «Beginner», (3) Yellow Belt «Qualified», (4) Green Belt «Independent», (5) Black Belt «Expert».

 How the Model works

-- The Lean Certification Program (LCP) establishes a Skill Pyramid to cascade knowledge down from expert to frontline, involving people at all levels of the organization, including senior management; like one CEO puts it: “we are taking our own medicine”.
+- The training program establishes a Skill Pyramid to cascade knowledge from expert down to the frontline, involving people at all levels of the organization, including senior management; like one CEO puts it: “we are taking our own medicine”.

 - Employing a Train-the-Trainer approach, means that certified champions (“Belts”) move up one level in the pyramid, and by doing so, they become the trainers for people below them.

-- Each Black Belt (BB) supports 5 Green Belts (GB), who support 5×5 Yellow Belts (YB), who support 5x5x5 White Belts (WB).
-At full leverage, one Black Belt supports an organization of 200 people, of which 160 or 80% participate in the continuous improvement program.
+- Each Black Belt supports 5 Green Belts, who support 5×5=25 Yellow Belts, who support 5x5x5=125 White Belts.
+At full leverage of the model, one Black Belt supports an organization of 200 people, of which 160 or 80% participate in the training program.

 How the Organization works